 Instructions

-• To a medium sized bowl add the flour, baking soda, salt and cocoa powder then mix together and set aside.
+• To a medium-sized bowl, add 2 1/2 cups all-purpose flour, 1 teaspoon baking soda, 1 teaspoon table salt, and 3 tablespoons cocoa powder, then mix together and set aside.

 A glass bowl on a marble surface containing flour, cocoa powder, baking soda, and salt, unmixed.

-• In the large bowl of a stand mixer fitted with the paddle attachment, add the softened butter and oil.
-Beat on the lowest speed until creamy then slowly pour in the sugar.
-When all the sugar has incorporated turn the speed to medium and beat for two minutes.
+• In the large bowl of a stand mixer fitted with the paddle attachment, add 3/4 cup unsalted butter, softened to room temperature and 1/2 cup neutral oil (canola, vegetable).
+Beat on the lowest speed until creamy, then slowly pour in 2 cups white granulated sugar.
+When all the sugar has been incorporated, turn the speed to medium and beat for two minutes.

 A stainless steel mixing bowl with a pale, creamy dough mixture inside, placed on a white marble surface.

-• Keeping the speed on low, add the eggs to the mixing bowl one at a time, beating for 20 seconds between each addition.
+• Keeping the speed on low, add 3 large eggs, room temperature to the mixing bowl one at a time, beating for 20 seconds between each addition.
 Turn the mixer up to medium and beat for one minute.

 A metal mixing bowl with creamed butter and sugar, and a cracked egg added on top, sitting on a white marble countertop.

-• Add the vanilla and buttermilk to the mixing bowl, beat on a low speed until thoroughly combined.
+• Add 1 tablespoon vanilla extract 1 cup full-fat buttermilk, and 2 teaspoons white vinegar to the mixing bowl, beat on a low speed until thoroughly combined.

 A metal mixing bowl containing a creamy batter with liquid ingredients, likely vanilla and milk, on a white marble surface.

-• Add the red food coloring to the mixing bowl, beat on a low speed until all the ingredients in the bowl are bright red and uniform in color.
+• Add 2 teaspoons red gel food coloring to the mixing bowl, beat on a low speed until all the ingredients in the bowl are bright red and uniform in color.

 A metal mixing bowl with pale batter and a dollop of dark red jam on top, placed on a white marble surface.